AIOmarRehan/CNN_Autoencoder_For_Image_Denoising/README.md

 * autoencoder output
 * original clean image

 The model consistently removed a large amount of noise, smoothing textures while preserving structure.
-Not perfect—but for MNIST and a lightweight U-Net, the results were very encouraging.
+Not perfect, but for MNIST and a lightweight U-Net, the results were very encouraging.

 ---

 ## 7. Why This Helps Classification

-If you already have (or plan to build) a classifier—CNN, ResNet, etc.—you can use a pipeline like:
+If you already have (or plan to build) a classifier-CNN, ResNet, etc. You can use a pipeline like:

 ```
 Noisy Image → Autoencoder (denoising) → Classifier → Prediction